Medically reviewed by Drugs.com. Last updated on Jul 6, 2020.

 Initial dose: 12.5 mg orally once or twice a day

-Titration and Maintenance: May increase total daily dose in increments of 25 mg to 50 mg per day to a target dose of 300 mg to 450 mg per day (administered in divided doses) by the end of week 2.
+Titration and Maintenance dose: May increase total daily dose in increments of 25 mg to 50 mg per day to a target dose of 300 mg to 450 mg per day (administered in divided doses) by the end of week 2.
 Subsequent dose increases can be in increments of up to 100 mg once or twice weekly.

 Maximum dose: 900 mg per day

 -The absolute neutrophil count (ANC) must be 1500/microL or greater for the general population and at least 1000/microL for patients with documented Benign Ethnic Neutropenia (BEN) prior to initiating treatment; to continue therapy, the ANC must be monitored regularly.

 -A low starting dose, gradual titration, and divided doses are necessary to minimize the risk of orthostatic hypotension, bradycardia, and syncope.